 The Gregory Drilling Team has the special licenses required to drill and install geothermal heating and cooling systems.
 And whether we use our Portadrill 524 or the quiet, efficient DR-12, our geothermal drilling and installing experience means your job will be completed quickly and smoothly.

-today to discover how you can heat and cool your commercial buildings or home with an earth-friendly geothermal heating and cooling system.
+Contact us today to discover how to heat and cool your commercial buildings or home with an earth-friendly geothermal heating and cooling system.